A different life for children of sex workers in Bangladesh

 We've been building community-based child protection activities that support children and help parents protect their children.

-We've established child protection committees in local communities, held community meetings and information sessions, and created child-friendly spaces and youth groups to give children a space to play and learn.
+We've established child protection committees in local communities, held community meetings and information sessions, and created groups for children to come together and support each other.
 We’ve also created peer groups for sex workers to learn from each other about protecting their children.

 The power to change her life